Frequently Asked Questions

 Make sure you are not testing the dynalink by pasting it in the browser's address bar.
 It has to be sent via email, text message, WhatsApp message, etc.

 Ensure that you have entered the correct package name in your Android app's project settings.
-Follow the instructions provided in this link for Android setup.
+Follow the instructions provided in our documentation for Android setup.

 Check if the link is associated with your Android app in the console (click on the three dots, then Edit and check what's under Android App).